cocos/cocos-docs/en/getting-started/basics/editor-panels/preferences.md

 ### Custom Resolution

-if the default resolution does not meet the requirements, you can manually enter the Height and Width of the screen to set the simulator resolution.
+If the default resolution does not meet the requirements, you can manually enter the Height and Width of the screen to set the simulator resolution.